Around Piazza Maggiore are many of the things to do in Bologna

 To Wrap It Up

 So there you have it—Bologna in all its glory!
-From the top 15 things to do in Bologna to those 11 hidden gems, you’re all set to dive into this vibrant city.
+With the top 15 things to do in Bologna, you’re all set to dive into this vibrant city.
 Whether you’re feasting on tagliatelle al ragù, wandering through ancient streets, or discovering secret spots only locals know about, Bologna offers an unforgettable experience.
 So pack your bags, bring your appetite, and get ready to explore.
 Bologna is waiting for you!

 You may also like: